daeukk/Chronic-Wound-Detection-Using-YOLO/README.md

-# Chronic Wound Monitoring Using YOLO Models
+# Chronic Wound Detection Using YOLO Models

 This project aims to detect chronic wounds using YOLOv7 and YOLOv8, and compare the results